-Acopy of the approved federal extension or the approved New Mexico extension if the return is filed after the original due date of the return.
+A copy of the approved federal extension or the approved New Mexico extension if the return is filed after the original due date of the return.
 If a copy is omitted, a late-filing penalty will be assessed.

 All annual information returns and withholding statements issued to the entity.
-Attach a copy of all annual information returns and withholding statements showing income and New Mexico income tax withheld, if reporting amounts withheld on lines 1 or 2, Form PTE.
-Attach Forms RPD-41359, Annual Statement of Pass-Through Entity Withholding, federal Form 1099-Misc, or New Mexico Form RPD-41285,
+Attach a copy of all annual information returns and withholding statements showing income and New Mexico income tax withheld, if reporting amounts withheld on lines 1 or 2 of the PTE return.
+Attach New Mexico Forms RPD-41285, Annual Statement of Withholding of Oil and Gas Proceeds, or RPD-41359, Annual Statement of Pass-Through Entity Withholding, or federal Form 1099-Misc or equivalent.